-Beyond our five senses, beyond our mind, beyond our own thoughts, beyond our consciousness or subconsciousness . . . lies an inner, limitless expanse of faith “residing” in our spirits.
+Beyond our five senses, beyond our mind, beyond our own thoughts, beyond our consciousness or subconsciousness . . . lies an inner, limitless expanse of faith “residing” in our human spirits.
 What is faith?
 How many definitions of faith have you read or heard in your life?
 Confusing, isn’t it?
 I’m not going to spring anything new on you.
 The best definition I’ve found anywhere is right where some people least expect to find it.
 Where might that be?
 Surprise!
 Surprise!
 Right in your Bible.

 Follow me carefully here.
 I want you to turn to a reference in your Bible, but not in the old King James version; that version was written almost 400 years ago.
 English is a “living” language, which means the language is constantly changing and growing.
 In some respects, 20th century English is much different from what it was 400 years ago.
 Having said that, please turn to your own Bible’s definition of faith.
 It is Hebrews 11: 1.
 Most modern versions of the Bible will define faith there somewhat different than the King James Version defines it.